monmima/main-aide-memoire/README.md

     - You need the pro version for the ability to use the gallery option.
 - Custom Post Type UI
     - Free plugin that works brilliantly with Advanced Custom Fields.
 Allows you to create your own post types, which you can then create inside of.
-- Ele Custom Skin (aka Elementor Custom Skin)
+- Free version of Ele Custom Skin (aka Elementor Custom Skin) by Dudaster.com
     - This is for Elementor and it allows you to create custom loops.
 Gives you more flexibility than with the Elementor way of listing out the different post types.
 - Elementor Pro
 - Hello theme